 Making healthcare settings autism-friendly

 Many doctors’ waiting rooms or social service offices weren’t designed with people with autism in mind.
 They can be intimidating, loud, and make visiting a healthcare professional a stressful experience for someone with autism.
-There is a lot healthcare professionals can do to make their buildings easier for a person with autism to navigate.
+There is a lot of healthcare professionals can do to make their buildings easier for a person with autism to navigate.

 This includes how staff members, who are often busy and stressed themselves, speak to people who have come to see them.
 People with autism and their families report that they can feel that healthcare professionals often seem rushed and unwilling to spend the time needed to explain what happens next, leaving those needing help worried and confused.
 When an autism specialist meets with someone for the first time, if this has been their experience, they can address it by taking the time needed to explain what is happening fully.